Articles of Association

 Articles of Association - Tele2 AB, reg. no 556410-8917

 Adopted by the Annual General Meeting on 11 May 2020

 N.B.
 This is an in-house translation of the authorised Swedish Articles of Association and for convenience only.

-The registered name of the company is Tele2 AB.
+The business name of the company (Sw. företagsnamn) is Tele2 AB.
 The company is a public company (publ).